How to Effectively Plan Sourcing Around Chinese Holidays — Especially Chinese New Year

 Staffing levels drop as some workers don’t return

-Lead times temporarily extend
+Lead times temporarily extend if there are labor shortages

 Because of these realities, effective planning must begin months in advance.